olukayodepaul/BIMip/README.md

 The **Token Revoke Protocol (TRP)** provides JWT-based session revocation and logout management.

 **Subscriber** and **Block Subscriber** protocols manage user access and communication control.

+The **Chat Messaging Protocol (CMP)** provides 1:1 user-to-user message exchange, supporting text and media payloads, with acknowledgment tracking for delivery and read status.

 All protocols are part of **BIMip (Binary Interface for Messaging & Internet Protocol)**, optimized for internal service and mobile-backend communication.